Welcome to the American Psychology-Law Society Awards Site

 Budget items typically funded include (but are not limited to) payment of subjects, photocopying, purchase of testing materials, software not typically provided via universities and electronic media.
 The committee does not typically provide funds for computers (though peripherals may be funded), office supplies and furniture (e.g., file cabinets), mileage, paying research assistants and software, or equipment typically available within universities.
 Conference and other travel costs are not funded.

-The Grants in Aid Committee will review and evaluate your project proposal based on the following criteria:
+The Grants-in-Aid committee will review and evaluate your proposal based on the following criteria:

 Strong proposals will clearly articulate and support the relevancy, innovation, methodology, and feasibility of the research within the background and method of the proposal.